 Clear glass windows: Spray with vinegar

 Mix together equal parts water and white vinegar in a spray bottle and spritz glass surfaces.
 Then, polish with a soft cloth.
 This solution works just as well—and is much cheaper—than anything you can buy at the store.
-Here are 43 more new ways to use household staples you already own.

 Take stains off tile and tubs: Use cream of tartar

 This is one of the best natural cleaning products for stains.
 Put a few tablespoons of cream of tartar and add hydrogen peroxide (a great non-toxic cleaning agent) drop by drop until the mixture turns into a thick paste.
 Spread onto the stain and let dry.
 Then, just rinse off with warm water.
-Check out these other 8 household staples you never knew could remove stains.